TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 Why It's Best for Induction Stoves: 360 Cookware's incredibly energy-efficient and quick heat-up times (especially when boiling water) made it the best induction stove option I tested.

 The surgical-grade stainless steel construction and super smooth base also suited the glass surface of my induction stove.
-Zero scratches during testing kept me in Mrs. Miller's good books!
+The pans didn't make a scratch on the surface of my stove.

 Personal Experience: I was blown away by how quickly these pans heated up during testing.
 The aluminum core sandwiched between layers of stainless steel enhances heat conductivity.
 This gave me an even heat distribution with no hot spots.